zobenali/MATH70076-1/note-to-editor.md

 I tried to respect the graphics style guide as best as I can.
 However, I did not succeed in implementing and installing the right font in R. Also, the callouts in the barchart are not exactly as expected.
 I thought it was a bit overloading.
 For the color palettes, I followed the recommended colors but I think  more dynamic and vibrant colors would suit best Pixar’s Universe.

 For future refinements, I would improve the Pixar contributors' graph to emphasize the professionals roles in each film.
 Another thing I thought about was to work with the illustration and artistic team for an illustration to this small article, maybe something with barplots looking like characters of the Pixar Universe.
-You would find a figure of sketches I made for some characters.